papadanku/RealityManual/docs/index.md

 Once you have your fork installed on your computer, we suggest you copy the 'en' folder and change the name to the 2 letter language code that you are translating into.
 Then you open this new folder and in each subfolder you will find README.md files.
 These are the chapters and therefore the files that will need translating.

-{% note %}
-The changelog in README.md, is dedicated to each languange, don't translate it.
+> The changelog in README.md, is dedicated to each languange, don't translate it.
+>
-Instead, simply add an entry and describe what was added/removed/changed/translated.
+> Instead, simply add an entry and describe what was added/removed/changed/translated.
-{% endnote %}

 You will also find the SUMMARY.md which is the page table.
 This one will also require translation of the titles.
 Note that there are many links (ex. {#subchapter-name}) in the files.
 These are used to link to chapters within the document.
 It's recommended not to change these names so all the links continue to work.
 Also don't translate and actual folder names.
 Also don't change any image names.

 Please in the meantime let us know you are working on a translation so we can take a look and potentially help out.

 ## Syntax

 ### Headings

 To create a heading, add one to six # symbols before your heading text.
 The number of # you use will determine the size of the heading.

 ```markdown